mrchantey/beet/docs/src/index.md

 #### 🎯 Target Anything

-Beet only depends on the lightweight architectural components of the bevy library, ie `bevy_ecs`, which allows it to target multi-core gaming rigs and tiny microcontrollers alike.
+Beet only depends on the lightweight architectural components of the bevy library, ie `bevy_ecs`, making it suitable for powerful gaming rigs and tiny microcontrollers alike.

 #### 🔥 Epic Concurrency